dotnet/roslyn/docs/features/deconstruction.md

 ----------------------------------------------
 1. Install dev15 preview 4
 2. Start a C# project
-3. Add a reference to the `System.ValueTuple` package from NuGet (pre-release)
+3. Add a reference to the `System.ValueTuple` package from NuGet
 ![Install the ValueTuple package](img/install-valuetuple.png)
 4. Use deconstructions:
     ```C#